napandya/academic-kickstart/content/author/admin/_index.md

 +++
 # Display name
-name = "Nelson Bighetti"
+name = "Nandan Pandya"

 # Is this the primary user of the site?
 superuser = true

 # Role/position
-role = "Professor of Artificial Intelligence"
+role = "Graduate Student"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
-organizations = [ { name = "Stanford University", url = "" } ]
+organizations = [ { name = "University Of Texas At Arlington", url = "" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "My research interests include distributed robotics, mobile computing and programmable matter."
+bio = "My interests include the Database Systems, Neural Networks and the marriage of Database Systems with Software Engineering"

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email = ""
+email = "pandyanandan@gmail.com"

 # List (academic) interests or hobbies
 interests = [
-  "Artificial Intelligence",
+  "Database Systems",
-  "Computational Linguistics",
+  "Neural Networks",
   "Information Retrieval"
 ]

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "PhD in Artificial Intelligence" institution = "Stanford University" year = 2012
+  course = "MS in Computer Science" institution = "University of Texas At Arlington" year = 2019

 [[education.courses]]
-  course = "MEng in Artificial Intelligence" institution = "Massachusetts Institute of Technology" year = 2009
+  course = "BEng in Information Technology" institution = "K.J Somaiya Institute of Engineering anand IT, University of Mumbai" year = 2009

 [[education.courses]]
-  course = "BSc in Artificial Intelligence" institution = "Massachusetts Institute of Technology" year = 2008
+  course = "Diploma in Computer Engineering" institution = "Shri Bhaghubhai Mafatlal Polytechnic" year = 2005

 # Social/Academic Networking
 #